15831944/Map-Grid-Crosses-Generator/README.md

 ### Features

-- Generate crosses inside complex (self-intersecting) polygons
+- Generates crosses inside complex (self-intersecting) polygons
-- Import crosses from a file
+- Imports crosses from a file
-- Export crosses to a file
+- Exports crosses to a file

 ### Commands